Skip to main content

 Can I have both a 401(k) and an IRA?

-Yes.
-You can contribute to both a 401(k) and an IRA in the same year.
-However, your traditional IRA deduction may be limited if you're covered by an employer plan and your income exceeds certain thresholds.
-Roth IRA contributions also have income limits.
+Absolutely.
+You can contribute to both in the same year.
+The one thing to watch: if you're covered by an employer plan and your income is above certain thresholds, your traditional IRA deduction may be limited.
+Roth IRAs also have their own income limits.

 What's the penalty for early IRA withdrawal?